CaixdLab/CL4CaPro/README.md

 Zhao, X., Rødland, E. A., Sørlie, T., Vollan, H. K. M., Russnes, H. G., Kristensen, V. N., ... & Børresen-Dale, A. L. (2014).
 Systematic assessment of prognostic gene signatures for breast cancer shows distinct influence of time and ER status.
 BMC cancer, 14, 1-12.

-The dataset can be downloaded from a [site](https://filetransfer.abbvie.com/w/f-0572ba21-9252-48e3-b8ac-ad36ab1c4feb) provided by the first authour of the paper or our [OneDrive](https://miamiedu-my.sharepoint.com/:f:/r/personal/x_cai_miami_edu/Documents/CaixdLab/CL4CaPro?csf=1&web=1&e=OGT77f)
+The dataset can be downloaded from a [site](https://filetransfer.abbvie.com/w/f-0572ba21-9252-48e3-b8ac-ad36ab1c4feb) provided by the first authour of the paper or our [OneDrive](https://miamiedu-my.sharepoint.com/:f:/r/personal/x_cai_miami_edu/Documents/CaixdLab/CL4CaPro?csf=1&web=1&e=OGT77f).<li>
+  <li> CL-based Classifiers and CLCox models

+  CL-based classifiers for 18 types of cancer and CLCox models for 19 types of cancer trained with the TCGA data are available at [OneDrive](https://miamiedu-my.sharepoint.com/:f:/r/personal/x_cai_miami_edu/Documents/CaixdLab/CL4CaPro/CL4CaPro_Models?csf=1&web=1&e=mT3Z35).
+The file for each model is about 1GB.
   <li>
-  <li> CL-based Classifiers and CLCox models <li>
 </ul>